planetoryd/netns-proxy/readme.md

 make it SUID, and with `netns-proxy exec --ns target_ns` it can start a process with everything unchanged but netns

 by default it starts `fish`

+- you can use it to enter netns, but (probably) programs cant use it to escape a netns